A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Numerical results

 where $\tau=10^{-4}$ and $\eta_{i,j}$ is a random real number in the interval $[0, 1]$.
 Note that the contour integral based algorithms always operate with complex arithmetic.
 Therefore, FEAST may require more flops than other iterative methods for real matrices.

 In this example, we compute the first $5000$ smallest eigenpairs and use $256, 1024$ and $4096$ processes, respectively.
 The results of ELPA are shown in Table~\ref{tab:large}.
-The times of data redistribution from 1D BDD to 2D BCDD are shown in Fig.~\ref{fig:large_ours}.
 For these experiments, the convergence residual tolerance is also $\epsilon =10^{-11}$, and the dimension of the subspace is $m_i^{(0)}=\max( 1.3\times m_i, m_i+10)$, where $m_i$ is the estimated number of eigenvalues in the current slice.
 We note that $m_i^{(0)}$ can affect the performance considerably.
 When $m_i^{(0)}$ is small, it makes the linear equations with fewer right-hand sides much easier to solve.
 When $m_i^{(0)}$ is too small, it may make FEAST not converge.
 There is a trade-off between speed and robustness.

-Some more parameters we used are introduced as follows.
-When $n_p=256$, we used $k=128$ slices, $2$ process groups at \textbf{L2} level parallelism.
-When $n_p=1024$, we used $k=128$ slices and $8$ process groups at \textbf{L2} level.
-When $n_p=4096$, we used $k=256$ slices and $16$ process groups at \textbf{L2} level.

-The speedups of FEAST over Step II of ELPA are shown in Fig.~\ref{fig:large_StepIV}.
+The speedups of FEAST over step (II) of ELPA are shown in Fig.~\ref{fig:large_StepIV}.
 The results in Fig~\ref{fig:large_StepIV} show that it is difficult to predict the speedup of spectrum slicing algorithms over Stage II of ELPA, that is because the partition of the spectrum may affect the performance of spectrum slicing algorithms.
+It is also very hard to know how many slices to partition is best, which depends on the distribution of eigenvalues and the used spectrum slicing algorithm.
 Figure~\ref{fig:imbalance} shows the number of eigenvalues of the $256$ slices for \texttt{H2O} when using $4096$ processes.
 It is not well balanced, and most slices have eigenvalues between $10$ and $30$, but one slice only has $2$ eigenvalues and one slice has $40$ eigenvalues.
-We still use our simplified k-means algorithm to partition the spectrum since we have not devised any better strategy yet.
+Comparing with load imbalance problem, we find that good separation of eigenvalues may be more important.
+If one boundary is inside a cluster of eigenvalues, it may introduce convergence and orthogonality problems.
+We use our simplified \emph{k}-means algorithm to partition the spectrum, and the load balance problem is also taken into account.
 The total speedups of \texttt{PDESHEP} over ELPA are shown in Fig.~\ref{fig:large_totalspeedup}, which are always larger than $1.20$ and up to $1.49$ when using $4096$ processes.
+The wall times of FEAST used to compute the second step, step (II), are shown in Table~\ref{tab:jianxian}.